 - Safety - providing a safe environment for pedestrians and cyclists is key to success.
 This principle concentrates on clear open spaces, traffic speed reduction treatments and improved lighting.

-Tell us why open space and active transport are important to you and show us where you would like improvements made.
+You told us why open space and active transport are important to you and showed us where you would like improvements made.

-Please review the opportunities, issues and options for potential cycling treatments for the area between Watsonia Station and Kalparin Gardens and share your thoughts by answering the questions or dropping a pin on the social map below.
+Check out the opportunities, issues and options for potential cycling treatments for the area between Watsonia Station and Kalparin Gardens.